yellow-footed-honeyguide/venetskii-codex/README.md

 # venetskii-codex
-A Collection of Tech Books written by Sergei Venetskii
+A Collection of Tech Books written by Sergey Venetsky

 The Books is comming soon...